-The Franchising Code of Conduct is a mandatory code that applies to all businesses involved in a franchise agreement.
-The Code also describes the behaviours expected of franchisees and franchisors and includes a process for managing disputes.
+The Franchising Code of Conduct (the Code) is a mandatory code that applies to all businesses involved in a franchise.
+The Code describes the behaviours expected of franchisees and franchisors and includes a process for managing disputes.

 If the dispute is not resolved through the internal dispute resolution process, the parties may refer the matter to mediation.

 This a cost-effective dispute resolution option for franchisees and franchisors under the Code.
 Appointed mediators help franchisors and franchisees to resolve their dispute without going to court.

 Once mediation is requested, it becomes mandatory for both parties to attend and to genuinely try to resolve the dispute.